NeuroPace

 Series B in 2007

-BeneChill, Inc. is a medical device company based in San Diego, California, specializing in non-invasive cooling technologies aimed at enhancing patient outcomes following acute ischemic events, including cardiac arrest, stroke, and traumatic brain injury.
-Established in 2004, BeneChill has developed the RhinoChill System, which effectively reduces patient temperature to improve survival rates and recovery.
-The company operates primarily in the United States and Europe, focusing on innovative solutions for the healthcare sector.
+BeneChill, Inc. is a medical device company based in San Diego, California, specializing in the development of non-invasive cooling technologies aimed at enhancing patient outcomes following acute ischemic events, including cardiac arrest, stroke, and traumatic brain injury.
+Founded in 2004, BeneChill's flagship product, the RhinoChill System, is designed to effectively reduce patient temperature, which is critical in improving survival rates and recovery in critical care settings.
+The company's innovative approach addresses a significant need in the healthcare sector by providing advanced solutions that support patient care during life-threatening situations.

 Intact Medical